andrew72ru/yii2-flowjs/README.md

 * `callbackMethod` is static, and
 * `callbackClass` in namespace

-If there conditions are not met, controller calls a default module method `defaultCallback`, it return a string with server file path.
+If there conditions are not met, controller calls a default module method `defaultCallback`, which returns the string with server file path.

-If controller calls from web with post request and get a (for example) class name `\DateTime` and static method `createFromFormat` in this request, `\Datetime::createFromFormat` will not be called, because `\Datetime` class in root namespace.
+If controller calls from web with post request and get, for example, a class name `\DateTime` and static method `createFromFormat` in this request, `\Datetime::createFromFormat` will not be called, because `\Datetime` class in root namespace.
 Anyway, some static methods of namespaced classes may be called, and this is a security risk, but I don't know, how to avoid it.

-To avoid this threats, may pass to controller a path to store ready files, but this is not will work if wee need a resize image, rename file or store file in database, for example.
+To avoid this threats, it is possible to send to controller a file path for store of ready files, but it will not work if we need to resize image, rename file or store file in database, for example.

 Well, I have no idea about this.